TIMELINE - Changes to cash reserve ratio since 1992

-MUMBAI The Reserve Bank of India (RBI) left interest rates unchanged but cut the cash reserve ratio for banks and indicated that it may ease monetary policy further in the January-March quarter, although inflation remains a near-term concern.
+The Reserve Bank of India left interest rates unchanged for the second time since June, in line with expectations, while cutting its growth forecast and lifting its inflation outlook as economic conditions deteriorate.

-The RBI held the policy repo rate at 8 percent, and subsequently, the reverse repo rate was left unchanged at 7.00 percent.
+The RBI kept its policy repo rate at 8 percent and subsequently, the reverse repo rate was left unchanged at 7.00 percent.

-The RBI cut the cash reserve ratio, the share of deposits banks must keep with the central bank in cash, by 25 basis points to 4.25 percent.
+The RBI also left the cash reserve ratio for banks at 4.75 percent.
+CRR is the share of deposits banks must keep with the RBI.

-It also left the minimum requirement for banks' government bond holdings at 23 percent of deposits.
+However, it unexpectedly reduced the minimum requirement for banks' government bond holdings to 23 percent of deposits, from 24 percent previously, in a move to free up liquidity.

 Following is a timeline of changes to the CRR since 1992.